 Can WD40 Kill Wasps?

 WD40 can kill wasps.
-Aside from being a well-known lubricant, it also has many household uses and repels spiders, cockroaches, and wasps.
-It kills wasps quickly and prevents them from building a nest.
+Aside from being a well-known lubricant, it also kills wasps quickly and prevents them from building a nest.
 This petroleum-based spray blocks the spiracles on their exoskeletons, causing them to suffocate and die of poisoning.

 Does Soapy Water Kill Wasps?